amrancz/notes/content/Placing objects in space reflects our understanding of a given concept.md

 Placing things in space reveals how we think about the categories, relationships etc.: by revealing the "territories" (see [[Visual models are "Objects Placed into Territories"]]).

-Could this idea be the key to reveal mental models during user research. (see [[Mental models in design]])
+Could this idea be the key to reveal mental models during user research. (see [[Mental models in design]]).

 ---